felixdittrich92/OnnxTR/README.md

 What you can expect from this repository:

 - efficient ways to parse textual information (localize and identify each word) from your documents
-- a Onnx pipeline for docTR, a wrapper around the [doctr](https://github.com/mindee/doctr) library
+- a Onnx pipeline for docTR, a wrapper around the [doctr](https://github.com/mindee/doctr) library - no PyTorch or TensorFlow dependencies
 - more lightweight package with faster inference latency and less required resources
+- 8-Bit quantized models for faster inference on CPU

 ![OCR_example](https://github.com/felixdittrich92/OnnxTR/raw/main/docs/images/ocr.png)